ichabod801/dm/CAMPAIGN_FILES.md

 ### Actions vs. Attacks

-After a header named 'Actions', every line starting with three asterisks (`***`) is parsed as an action or an attack.
-If the line contains `Attack*`, Egor attempts to parse it as an attack (see below).
+After a header named 'Actions', every line with a lead is parsed as an action or an attack.
+If the text after the lead contains `Attack*`, Egor attempts to parse it as an attack (see below).
 Otherwise, it is copied into the creatures actions.

 #### Attacks